[Reading time: 3 minutes]

 3. Think about how these could be compromised.
 For example:

 - Could someone deceive your finance staff, causing them to transfer money to the fraudster’s bank account?

 - Could someone gain access to the system over the internet if they knew a staff member’s password?

 4. Think about steps you could take to reduce this risk of compromise.
 For example:

-- Define a clear process that your staff and your suppliers must follow when setting up or changing payment details, which involves more than one member of your staff confirming the request has come from a known contact within the supplier firm.
+- Define a clear process that your staff and your suppliers must follow when setting up or changing their payment details.

 - Ensure logins to important systems are not possible from the internet and/or involve more than just a password – Something commonly referred to as 2FA (Two Factor Authentication).

 - Your staff are your weakest link.
 It’s no different than your home – Alarm systems and locks mean nothing if the occupants will let anyone in.

 - Train your staff so they are aware of how criminals will target them.

 6. Find someone who can continue to advise you on cybersecurity